chromium/chromium/components/user_education/webui/README.md

  * Implement the `CreateHelpBubbleHandler()` method to manufacture a [HelpBubbleHandler](./help_bubble_handler.h).

+   * Create a new `HelpBubbleHandler` and store it in a `unique_ptr` on each call, discarding any previous handler.

+     * `CreateHelpBubbleHandler()` should be called exactly once by a WebUI per reload.

+     * **Never expose a raw pointer to a `HelpBubbleHandler`** as a reload (or a spurious call from a compromised WebUI) could trigger a discard.

    * Assign one or more unique `identifiers` that will correspond to the element(s) your bubble(s) will attach to.
 Each will be mapped to an HTML element by your WebUI component.